RanjeetKumbhar01/Ranjeetkumbhar01/README.md

 ## Hello there! 👋

-I'm Ranjeet Kumbhar, a passionate and curious Undergrad Student exploring the realms of technology and beyond! 🚀
+I'm Ranjeet Kumbhar, a passionate and curious undergraduate student exploring the realms of technology and beyond! 🚀

 ![](https://komarev.com/ghpvc/?username=ranjeetkumbhar01&color=green)

 #### About Me

+Discover more about my journey: [RanjeetKumbhar.tech](https://www.ranjeetkumbhar.tech/)

 - 🔭 I’m currently studying Computer Science and delving into fascinating AI/ML concepts.
 - 🌱 I'm an avid learner, always seeking opportunities to expand my knowledge and skill set.